silas/rock/README.md

 Rock
 ====

-Rock better runtime.
+Rock Platform tool.

-This is a command line tool for interating with Rock runtimes.
+This is a command line tool that simplifies building, testing, and running applications on the Rock Platform.

 ## License